This post is part of a series on travel close to home. You can find more posts from this series on my page Getaways Near Me (or You)

 You Have Choices When Driving From SF To LA

-One alternative is the medium time route, better known as “the 101” (California Highway 101).
+If you are not looking for the fastest drive from SF to LA, there are alternatives.
+One alternative is the medium drive time route, better known as “the 101” (US Highway 101).
 You can do some sightseeing and still get to Southern California in a day.

 On the 101, you will be just east of the coastal range for a large part of the drive.
 So while you won’t see the ocean, you will have trees and, in general, a more scenic route.
-The usual time on this route: probably 10 hours with minimal stops.
+The usual time on this route: 8 to 10 hours depending on your stops.